rangarajanpraneeth/rangarajanpraneeth/README.md

 ## About Me

-I am student at Georgia State University, currently pursuing a bachelors degree in computer science.
-I am exploring fintech, real-time simulations, and algorithmic trading, focusing on automation.
+I am a student at Georgia State University, currently pursuing a Bachelor's degree in Computer Science.
+I am exploring fintech, real-time simulations, and algorithmic trading, with a focus on automation, data-driven insights, and interactive systems.

+My work combines data-driven problem solving with hands=on implementation, from algorithmic trading bots to interactive telemetry and motion control systems.

+I am a Computer Science student at Georgia State University, exploring fintech, real-time simulations, and algorithmic trading.
+I focus on automation, dashboard development, and open-source tools, combining data-driven problem solving with hands-on implementation.
+My projects range from algorithmic trading bots to interactive telemetry dashboards and motion control systems, reflecting a passion for building practical, high-performance solutions.

 ## Github Stats